miguelmayhem92/ImageFinder/README.md

 goal: create an API that given an image, posts the top x,(3 in my case) most similar images

 ## Summary

-The current use case enters in the domain of image processing, more specifically in the image matching field.
-The use case was addressed using transfer learning and embeddings.
-First of all, the image dataset was explored to measure the problem complexity.
+The following API takes an image as an input and then gives the three images that resembles it the most in a given database.
+The obstacles: without labels, a variable database size and different image sizes, which similarity measure to use?
+The current use case enters in the domain of image processing, more specifically in the image matching field, and it was addressed using transfer learning and embeddings.
-The obstacles: Given an image, look up into a db for a similar images; no labels, which similarity measure?, DB size and image size.

-Some research was done to find a solution and a solution was found using pre-trained models (with encoders) and embeddigns.
-In the research enviroment the solution was tested getting good results.
-Some simulations using the expected pipeline were done in order to ensure that the solution can be implemented in production.

-Finally the model/solution was deployed using MLflow and FastApi
+To begin with, the image dataset was explored to measure the problem complexity.
+Later on, some research was done to find potential solutions, resulting in the finding of pre-trained models (with encoders) and embeddigns that were adapted to handle the use case.
+Then, the solution was tested in a research environment until getting good results.
+Moreover, some simulations using the expected pipeline were done in order to ensure that the solution can be implemented in production.
+Finally, the model/solution was deployed in production by using MLflow and FastApi.

 ## Requirements
 * opencv